chenson2018/website-hakyll/posts/2024-08-04-univalence.md

 \end{align}

-For clarity, I will refer to these as h-propositions and h-sets respectively, though they are often (somewhat confusingly) mentioned without the h- prefix.
+For clarity, I will refer to these as h-propositions and h-sets respectively, though they are often (somewhat confusingly) mentioned without the prefix.
 This notion of h-set by definition is exactly corresponding to identifying types that satisfy the uniqueness of identity proofs.